radrich/richarmstrong.net/_posts/2020-02-03-just-start-they-say.md

 ---
 title: "“Just Start” They Say"
 subtitle: "This advice doesn't help unless you know what it looks like"
-desc: "I know you have a project you want to complete, a skill you want to learn, or a habit you want to nail down.
+description: "I know you have a project you want to complete, a skill you want to learn, or a habit you want to nail down.
 Maybe you have a few on this list.
 But for some reason it’s still on your list.
 You’ve made no progress.
 So just start.
 But what does that look like?"
 background_color: "#5426e8"
 color: "white"
 image: 'img/just-start-they-say-thumb.jpg'